Crijix/LastOfCode/README.md

 REQUIREMENTS:

-- Visual Studio or just a another IDE
+- Visual Studio or just an another IDE
 - Sourcetree

 --------------------------------------------------------------------------------